SYSTEM

 $ Command

-argument is given, start a subshell by running the default user shell.
+If no argument is given, start a subshell based on the SIC logical

-The subshell can be terminated by typing 'exit' or 'bye' or 'logout',
+subshell can be terminated by typing 'exit' or 'bye' or case.

-If an argument is given, executes the command in a subshell.
-It must be
+If an argument is given, execute the command in a /bin/sh subshell (note

-a single argument: use double-quotes to enclose multiple arguments sepa-
+system to another).
+It must be a single argument: use double-quotes to

 Note that Unix environment variables cannot be defined in such a way,